Provide access to natural daylight

 – the rating system and version

-– proof of award of the equivalent credit. - Check box(es) to certify that the educational materials detail strategies to maximize daylight and identify the strategies included in the educational materials below (two minimum):
+– proof of award of the equivalent credit. - Check box(es) to certify that the educational materials outline health benefits of daylight and identify the strategies addressed in the educational materials below (two minimum):

 - strategies designed to maximize access to daylight implemented within the building(s)